Rooyca/obsidian-api-request/docs/docs/en/codeblocks.md

 !!! warning "To use this flag you need a JSON response and the `show` flag"

 Specifies the frontmatter properties to update with the response.
 The data should be strings separated by commas.
+To set internal links use the `[[..]]` syntax.

 ~~~markdown
 ```req